-problems of their branch of science, are not able to answer the question concerning the specific nature of their scientific [86] viewpoint.
-Their attention is only directed upon the historical facts in their historical context, i.e. upon the concrete what presenting itself within the historical aspect of our experience.
-It is only from this aspect that they consider their scientific material.
-This means that they indeed abstract this aspect from the full reality of the facts as we experience them in life.
-The German historian, Leopold Ranke, answered the question as to the methodology of historiography as follows: "I describe how it has truly been."
+But what is the historical aspect of the facts concerned?
+The historians themselves, insofar as they are not interested in the epistemological problems of their branch of science, are not able to answer the question concerning the specific nature of their scientific viewpoint.
+Their attention is only directed upon the historical facts in their historical context, i. e., upon the concrete what presenting itself within the historical aspect of our experience.

+Nevertheless, it is only from this aspect that they consider their scientific material.
+This means that they, indeed, abstract this aspect from the full reality of the facts as we experience them in life.
+The great German historian, Leopold Ranke, answered the question as to the manner of procedure in historiography as follows: "I describe how it has truly been."
 This answer was certainly somewhat naive, since no single science is able to examine the full empirical reality of events.
-Other historians have said that the scientific approach is the genetic one.
+Other historians have said that their scientific approach is the genetical one.
 The science of history then is the science of becoming, or evolution.
-But every empirical science has its own genetic viewpoint and consequently uses the term evolution or becoming in a different sense.
+But every empirical science has its own genetical viewpoint, and consequently uses the term evolution, or becoming, in a different sense.
 Therefore, this term in itself is not defined in its meaning.
-It is of an analogical or multivocal character.
+It is of an analogical, or multivocal character.

-In determining what distinguishes the historian's genetic view-point from that of the geologist or biologist or psychologist, it is its historical character that we are looking for.
-Consequently, it cannot be the genetic view-point which determines the historical mode of experience.
-Indeed, the reverse is true.
-How can we explain that the meaning of the terms "evolution", "development", or "becoming" vary with the different scientific viewpoints from which empirical reality is approached?
-Every aspect of our experiential horizon, as a [87] fundamental manner or mode of experience, has a modal structure, in which the whole temporal order and mutual coherence of the different aspects finds its inner expression.
+What distinguishes the genetical viewpoint of the historian from that of the geologist or biologist or psychologist is exactly its historical character, which we are seeking for.
+Consequently, it cannot be the genetical viewpoint which determines the historical mode of experience, but the reverse is true.
+How can we explain that the meaning of the term evolution varies with the different scientific viewpoints from which empirical reality is approached?

+Every aspect of our experiential horizon, as a

+fundamental manner or mode of experience, has a modal structure, in which the whole temporal order and the mutual coherence of the different aspects find its inner expression.
 This modal structure displays a nuclear moment, which guarantees the irreducible proper meaning of the aspect concerned.
 But this modal kernel can unfold this meaning only in an unbreakable context with a series of so-called analogical moments.
 These latter refer backward or forward, respectively, to the modal kernels of the aspects which have either an earlier or a later place in the temporal order of experience.

 In conformity to this different direction of their reference, we distinguish the analogical moments into retrospective and anticipatory ones.
 Their specific meaning is always determined by the nuclear moment of the experiential aspect in which they function.
 From this it follows that only an exact analysis of the modal structure of the historical aspect of our experience can bring to light both the proper meaning of this experiential mode and its place in the temporal order of the aspects.